-Elementary Education - there are two programs for this certificate, Programs are described on pages 46, 47, and 48 of this catalog 4.
-Mental Retardation - this program is described on page 51 of this catalog.
+- 1. Elementary Education there are two programs for this certificate, Programs A and B as outlined on page 59. - A and B as outlined on page 59.
+Secondary Education there are two programs for this certificate, Programs A and B as outlined on page 60.
+All-Levels Programs these programs - All-Levels Programs these programs are described on pages 55, 56, and 57 of this catalog. - of this catalog.
+4. Mental Retardation - this program is described on page 60 of this catalog.